fjuul/sdk/docs/android-examples.md

 val userSecret = userCreationResult.secret
 ```
 The result of the creation is an instance of `UserCreationResult` class which is a composition of the user profile and secret of the user.
 You should save the token and secret of the user.
-As mentioned earlier, to perform user-authorized actions, you must provide the user credentials to the ApiClient.Builder.
+As mentioned earlier, to perform user-authorized actions, you must provide the user credentials to the `ApiClient.Builder`.
 The user credentials is a pair of token and secret:
 ```kotlin
 // reinitialize Fjuul api-client with user credentials for signing all user authorized HTTP requests val signedClient = ApiClient.Builder(appContext,